Axion-Like Dark Matter Detection Using Stern-Gerlach Interferometer: Effective interaction Hamiltonian and the density matrix of the effective two-level system

-In the non-relativistic regime, $q^{0}\approx m_{a}$ in which $m_{a}$ is the mass of ALPs.
+In the non-relativistic regime, $q^{0}\approx m_{a}$ where $m_{a}$ is the mass of ALPs.
 As mentioned, the spinor field effectively describes the two-level atom.
 We can write the Fourier transform of the spinor field for neutral atoms as

 in which we have